madetech/learn/core-skills/c-sharp-and-dotnet/README.md

 - Can explain the concept of abstraction with examples of usage
 - Can explain the concept of polymorphism with examples of usage

+- Can demonstrate using the `dotnet` command line utility to build and run the project and tests
+- Can demonstrate the use of IDE tooling for refactoring code

 - Can demonstrate understanding and implementation of exception handling
 - Can demonstrate understanding and implementation of asynchronous programming
 - Can demonstrate understanding and implementation of LINQ query syntax and method syntax
 - Can demonstrate understanding and implementation of data persistence
-- Can demonstrate understanding and implementation of SOLID principles
 - Can demonstrate effectively debugging using an interactive debugging tool

 Expected deliverable - HTTP API that can take a request and persist some data from that request demonstrating the above